FTC Safeguards Rule Changes on June 9, 2023

 Invasion of Privacy

 Cal.
 Pen.
 Code Sec.
-637.7 makes it illegal to use an electronic tracking device to determine the location or movement of a person.
+637.7 makes it illegal to use an electronic tracking device to determine the location or movement of a person without their consent.

 Implications for Auto Businesses: